mrazomej/BarBay.jl/docs/src/index.md

 After having imported the libraries, we need to load our dataset into memory.

 !!! warning
-    `BayesFitness.jl` requires the dataset to follow the so-called [tidy format](http://www.jstatsoft.org/v59/i10/).
+    `BarBay.jl` requires the dataset to follow the so-called [tidy format](http://www.jstatsoft.org/v59/i10/).
 Effectively, what this means is
     that each observation is stored as a single line in the table.
 So, instead of having all barcode counts for a particular time point across some row (or